What are Crawlers?

 Web crawling and web scraping are two related but distinct techniques for collecting data from the web.

-In short, web crawling is a more general process of exploring and indexing the web, while web scraping is a more targeted process of extracting specific data from web pages.
+In short, web crawling is a more general process of exploring and indexing the web, while web scraping is a more targeted process of extracting specific data.

 Why web crawlers are important for SEO?